what is an assertion?

 8 assert '1' + '1' == '11'the test passes

-It is important to note that these 2 statements are not the same
+these 2 statements are not the same

-I add another statement to show this
+I add another statement to show the difference between the statements

-8 assert '1' + '1' == '11' 9 'I am' + ' a programmer' == '11'the test is still green
+6 def test_what_is_an_assertion(self): 7 assert 1 + 1 == 2 8 assert '1' + '1' == '11' 9 'I am' + ' a programmer' == '11' 10 11 12# Exceptions seenthe test is still green

 I change the statement to an assertion